VenTheZone/dex-trading-agent/README.md

 DeX Trading Agent is an advanced AI-driven trading system for Hyperliquid perpetual futures.
 It features live and paper trading modes, dynamic multi-chart analysis, interactive risk management, and secure browser-based API key storage.
 The system leverages DeepSeek and Qwen3 Max AI for intelligent market analysis and supports both mainnet and testnet trading.

+**Important:** Hyperliquid is an independent Layer 1 blockchain (Chain ID 998 for testnet, not Arbitrum or Ethereum).
+The platform uses its own consensus mechanism (HyperBFT) and native token (HYPE).

 ## ✨ Key Features

 - **🤖 AI-Powered Analysis**: DeepSeek V3.1 / Qwen3 Max, powered market decisions with multi-chart correlation analysis